oracle-livelabs/converged/microservices-cicd/setup/setup.md

 ### Prerequisites

 * This lab requires completion of the Get Started section in the Contents menu on the left.
-* GitHu Account  - as this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
-Please fork [Oracle Microservices GiHub repository](https://github.com/oracle/microservices-datadriven) into your own GitHub account**.
+* GitHub Account  - as this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+Please fork the workshop repository into your own GitHub account**.

 ## Task 1: Fork the workshop microservices repository into your own GitHub account